nicolo-tellini/sppComp/deepintothecode.md

 ```
 where <code>i</code> hosts the number of samples currently running and <code>nSamplesBWA</code> the max number of samples the script processes in parallel.

+# Genome binning

+The fasta genome is binnded in R by vectorialized functions from <code>GenomicRanges</code> library.
+<code>fwrite</code> from <code>data.table</code> replaces the <code>write.table</code> speeding up the step resulting in an enanchement of up to 40x <sup>[3](https://stackoverflow.com/questions/10505605/speeding-up-the-performance-of-write-table),[4](https://predictivehacks.com/the-fastest-way-to-read-and-write-file-in-r/)</sup>.

+# The coverage extraction

+The data about the coverage are recovered with <code>samtools coverage</code>, introduced in version 1.10.
+Compared to <code>samtools depth</code>, <code>samtools coverage</code> computes statitcs about the depth at each specified region and returns the results on a tabulated text.
+Altought at the time I am writing this lines, <code>samtools coverage</code> does not support <code>bed</code> files nor custom outputs these improvements have been suggested and taken in consideration by samtools' guys ([1662](https://github.com/samtools/samtools/issues/1662) and [1664](https://github.com/samtools/samtools/issues/1664)).
+As soon as available, they will be implementend in the pipeline, overcoming the necessity to run the command for each single region.